What is Gastritis / Duodenitis?

 In conclusion, gastritis, duodenitis, and other common inflammatory conditions of the gastrointestinal tract may be caused by a variety of reasons.
 Fortunately, there are various treatment options, both medical and lifestyle-related.

-Dr Benjamin Yip reminds us that even though gastritis/duodenitis is benign, symptoms can be similar to gastric cancer, which is often lethal and can occur in individuals in their 30’s or 40’s.
-If in doubt, speak to your Gastroenterologist today!
+Alpha Digestive & Liver Centre’s experienced Consultant Gastroenterologist, Dr Benjamin Yip, reminds us that even though gastritis/duodenitis is benign (non-cancerous), their symptoms can be similar to gastric cancer, which is often lethal and can occur in individuals in their 30s or 40s.
+If in doubt, get in touch with our friendly team today and schedule an appointment to consult Dr Benjamin Yip.

 References